Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     l_start_dt := record.start_dt;
     l_end_dt   := record.end_dt;
 ```
-4. The merge processing pattern is being used here just like in the line_item_ld.sql with similar CTEs to select the data using the logical partitions.
-Important is on the *"on"* clause of the *"merge"*, it is filtering on the logical partitions again here.
+4. Just like the line_item_ld.sql file in the previous section, the merge processing pattern is being utilized here to select data by using the logical partitions.
 ``` sql
 merge into line_item_margin t using
     (